 Visit the GSA Commons, located at Emmanuel and St. Chad, 1337 College Drive to purchase a membership.

-PDFs are not automatically covered by the GSA Health & Dental plan and must self enrol in the program.
+PDFs are not automatically covered by the GSA Health & Dental plan and must self enroll in the program during the appropriate Change-of-Coverage Period.
 The Health and Dental plan office understands that PDFs do not follow the same schedule as graduate students and as such, are not subject to the same enrolment deadlines.
 Instead, PDFs are able to enrol in the Health and Dental plan within 30 days of arriving on campus.
 For more information about the Health & Dental plan and to get rates for spouses and dependants, go to studentcare.ca, or visit the with a representative in the Health & Dental Plan office:

 In Person: Place Riel Student Centre, Room 121 (main level)